 You should also look at Optimizing Blue Iris's CPU Usage to get the most out of the hardware you have.

 But if you are trying to sort the minimum CPU and GPU you can get away with or trying to justify the cost of an upgrade I should note it is almost impossible to get a definitive improvement number of X setup over Y unless you have both running side my side looking at the same cams.
 Things like the amount of motion the cams are seeing, overlays and other features in use factor in too.
 However this page Blue Iris Performance Statistics has a sortable and filterable table of config and load data collected from around 1400 user servers.
-But that still just gets you in the ballpark.

 For instance I have this i7-4790 I bought used almost 5 years ago now with 10 outdoor cams that was running 50-60% CPU when I looked at it the other day when it was relatively calm.
 Today it looks like this, maxing out about 72%